Shadow of Destiny (PSP)

 It’s proof that you need not a massive budget or flashy themes to make a great game.
 All you need is one good, original idea.
 And for Shadow Of Destiny it’s a theory, one that can be argued and debated, but in the end it’s that speculation and the ability to twist and shape it that creates an experience unlike any other.
 So powerful it is that it may bleed over into real life, leaving you to ask two very direct, complicated questions: Do I believe in fate?
 Can I change it?

-If you enjoyed this Shadow of Destiny review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Shadow of Destiny review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!